Ares Teixidó: Other work

 In April 2017, she participated in the play Dreams, along with Alex Casademunt.
-Later that same year, she participates in the play Ring Ring with Sergi Cervera, where she plays Mariana.
-In 2020, she stars again in the play Dreams junto with Alex Casademunt, this time renamed to Agencia Dreams.
-In 2021, she will appear in Begoña Mencía's micro–theater play Ya no te quiero.
+Later that same year, she participated in the play Ring Ring with Sergi Cervera, where she played Mariana.
+In 2020, she starred again in the play Dreams junto with Alex Casademunt, this time renamed to Agencia Dreams.
+In 2021, she appeared in Begoña Mencía's micro–theater play Ya no te quiero.